mukeshdani/Git-GitHub/README.md

 ### git add -A (for all files and folders)
  To add all files only in the current directory
 ### git add .
+To add all files only in the current directory
 ### git status
 The first thing you need to do is to check the files you have modified.